Herman Witte (bishop): Biography

 Witte was born on 7 December 1666 in Daugavgrīva, Riga, in what was the Swedish Empire and is present-day Latvia.
-He was educated at the Lyceum in Riga between 1682 and 1688 under the tutorship of Johann Uppendorff. he then studied at the University of Wittenberg and then in September 1691 was appointed an assistant professor in the Faculty of Philosophy.
-In 1695 he became the vicar of Stettin in present-day Poland.
-On 11 July 1707 he was appointed the superintendent of Saaremaa (present-day Estonia).
+He was educated at the Lyceum in Riga between 1682 and 1688 under the tutorship of Johann Uppendorff.
+He then studied at the University of Wittenberg, and then in September 1691, was appointed an assistant professor in the Faculty of Philosophy.
+In 1695, he became the vicar of Stettin in present-day Poland.
+On 11 July 1707, he was appointed the superintendent of Saaremaa (present-day Estonia).
 After Sweden lost the Great Northern War of the Baltic States, Witte moved to Sweden in 1710.
 In February 1710, Witte appealed to the National Council for a post in Sweden and the Council initially decided to appoint him to the vacant bishopric of Växjö.
 However, the decision to appoint the German-born Witte, who had insufficient knowledge of Swedish, raised strong oppositions and the Council withdrew its decision.
 Nonetheless, Witte managed to become the German-speaking chaplain of Ulrika Eleonora.

-In 1721 he was appointed Bishop of Turku.
+In 1721, he was appointed Bishop of Turku.
 Archbishop Mathias Steuchius consecrate him bishop in Uppsala Cathedral on 8 October 1721.
 He firmly resisted Pietism and pursued purity.
-As bishop he frequently inspected the congregations and closely monitored the school system, and examined priests and school teachers to make sure they were performing their teaching duties in a proper manner.
+As bishop, he frequently inspected the congregations and closely monitored the school system and examined priests and schoolteachers to make sure they were performing their teaching duties in a proper manner.
 Witte was also appointed prosecutor at the University of Turku and worked to re-open the Royal Academy of Turku, which happened in 1722.
 He died in Turku on 28 March 1728.